 Can a pregnant woman pass HPV to their baby?

-Yes, but it is rare.
+Yes, but it is rare to pass on the infection in this way.
 A pregnant woman with genital HPV can pass the virus to her baby during delivery.
 In these cases, the infant can develop Recurrent Respiratory Papillomatosis (RRP); this is a rare condition in which warts can grow in the baby’s throat.
 In children, it is called juvenile-onset RRP (JORRP).
-If you are pregnant and have the HPV virus, it is important to talk to your healthcare provider at to discuss to get more information about HPV.
+If you are pregnant and have the HPV virus, it is important to talk to your healthcare provider to discuss your pregnancy and diagnosis.

 What are the signs, symptoms and potential health problems of HPV?

 Most people do not show symptoms of HPV.
 In 90% of the cases, the body’s immune system clears HPV naturally within two years.
-But, HPV does not always go away by itself.
-The virus can cause:
+This, however, is not always the case, and human papilloma virus can remain in the body past two years – which means it can cause: